marcosgdf/dolibarr-vagrant/README.md

 You can access MailCatcher to read all outgoing emails at http://192.168.42.101:1080

 #### Adminer
-Adminer is a MySQL web client.
+Adminer is a DB web client.
 You can access it through http://192.168.42.101/adminer/

 #### XHProf
 XHProf is a function-level hierarchical profiler for PHP.
 You can access it through http://192.168.42.101/xhprof/xhprof_html/